dp-by-dt/C-Connect/project_document.md

 The above two columns helps pin point the notification and delete that only

++ modified the `/search` page to load the cards with correct connection status (requested, incoming or connected)

 - like count doesn't update (✅fixed by adding the relation to the models.py)
 - The time is not in ist (✅set to ist using `to_ist()` function )
+- The page was going blank once i go back to `/search` page after visiting a profile (✅fixed by correcting `beforeunload` JS function)